-The Common Brushtail Possum is the best known of all our possums
+The brush-tailed possum is the best known of all our possums

 because it has adapted to living in our cities and suburbs.
 As the suburbs overtake natural areas, animals are forced to live in close quarters with people.
 While we are privileged to be able to observe our fascinating native animals at such close quarters, living with wildlife, however, has its own special problems.

 Each year, the Wildlife Management Branch of the Department (DPIPWE) receives many calls for advice to solve possum problems

 .
 The following notes provide practical information to assist the house and landowner without harming the animal.

 s are protected by law and cannot be taken, trapped or killed except by a permit (please phone the Wildlife Management Branch on (03) 6165 4305).

 is nocturnal, spending the daytime asleep in its nest (which can be anything from a tree hollow, a rock crevice or a lovely warm roof!) and coming out at dusk to feed.
 As an adult it is typically cat-sized with a pointed face, long oval ears, pink nose and bushy black tail.

 Studies of the a behaviour of brush-tailed possum